 Most of us think of wounds happening because of accidents.
 But even clean surgical incisions are wounds.
 So are places where tubes or catheters go into the body.
-Anything that breaks the skin is a wound because when the skin is broken, there's a risk of germs getting into the body and causing an infection.
+Our skin is the largest organ in our body and helps protect our body from germs (bacteria, fungi, and viruses) that live on our skin.
+So, anything that breaks the skin is a wound because when the skin is broken, there's a risk of germs getting into the body and causing an infection.

 The deeper, larger, or dirtier a wound is, the more care it needs.
 That's why a team of doctors and specially trained wound care nurses work together to monitor and treat serious wounds.

 Doctors and nurses start by evaluating a wound based on the risk of infection.
 "Clean" wounds — those that aren't contaminated with bacteria — have the lowest risk of infection, making them easier to care for.
-The incision a surgeon makes on a person's knee during ACL repair is likely to be a clean wound because it's a sterile cut in a place where there's a low risk of infection.
+The incision a surgeon makes on a person's knee during ACL repair is likely to be a clean wound because the area is cleaned with an antibacterial solution before surgery — and it's in a place where there's a low risk of infection.